-That’s a lot of potential positives for skipping your period, but there’s also a downside.
-Breakthrough bleeding can be random, but it generally only happens within the first few months of starting a no-period birth control regimen.
+Breakthrough bleeding can randomly occur.
+However, it generally only happens within the first few months of starting a no-period birth control regimen.

 Although breakthrough bleeding generally lessens over time, you’ll want to talk to your doctor if it seems to be getting worse or more frequent after you start a no-period birth control option.
 If this does happen, make sure you do the following:

 - Follow all directions from your doctor or pharmacist.
 Missing a pill makes breakthrough bleeding more likely.

 - Track any bleeding you experience.
 This can help you determine if it’s happening more or less often than in previous months.

 - Look into options that will help you quit smoking if you smoke.
 Breakthrough bleeding is more common in women who smoke than in women who don’t smoke.